Neoteroi/Torino/README.md

 * a back-end API that provides the necessary features to handle storage containers and a virtual file system
-* a front-end Single Page Application that provides an administrative interface to configure containers, upload files, navigate through the virtual file system files, and also interactive sign-in through Azure Active Directory
+* a front-end SPA that provides an administrative interface to configure containers, upload files, navigate through the virtual file system

 Using this project is possible to provision a private media storage in Azure, in a few minutes. :sparkles: :cake: